-- In cases of conflict between international and domestic law, Spanish law recognizes the primacy of international norms, with the exception of the Constitution itself. - Primacy of international norms over domestic laws: - both customary and conventional, over Spanish domestic law can be deduced from the provisions of the final paragraph of Article 96, 1 of the Constitution.
-Clear that both the general rules of international law and those contained in validly concluded treaties take precedence over the rules of Spanish domestic law, which may not derogate, modify or suspend them. - Our courts usually resolve conflicts between treaty norms and prior or subsequent domestic norms by recognizing priority to international treaty law by virtue of the cumulative effect of Articles 9, 3 and 96, 1 of the Constitution. - Law 25/2014 on Treaties and other International Agreements confirms the effectiveness, observance and direct enforcement of treaties in our legal system, as well as their prevalence over ordinary domestic rules of any kind. - Primacy of the Constitution over international norms: The hypothesis of a head-on collision is implausible for two main reasons.
+- In cases of conflict between international and national law, Spanish legislation recognizes the primacy of international norms, apart from the constitution itself. - Primacy of international norms over national legislation: - both customary and conventional over Spanish national legislation can be deduced from the provisions of the final paragraph of Article 96.1 of the constitution.
+Clear that both the general rules of international law and those contained in validly concluded treaties take precedence over the rules of Spanish national legislation, which may not derogate, modify, or suspend them. - Our courts usually resolve conflicts between treaty norms and prior or subsequent national norms by recognizing priority for international treaty law by virtue of the cumulative effect of Articles 9, 3, and 96.1 of the constitution. - Act 25/2014 on Treaties and other International Agreements confirms the effectiveness, observance, and direct enforcement of treaties in our legal system, as well as their prevalence over ordinary national rules of any kind. - Primacy of the constitution over international norms: the hypothesis of a head-on collision is implausible for two main reasons.

-- First, CC open-minded and conciliatory orientation that seeks to circumvent possible conflicts by means of an integrative interpretation. - Secondly, our Constitution provides in Article 95 that the conclusion of treaties containing stipulations contrary to the Constitution requires prior constitutional review, with the Government or any of the Chambers being able to request the Constitutional Court to declare whether or not such contradiction exists (normally, following an opinion of the Council of State).
+- Firstly, the Constitutional Court has adopted an open-minded and conciliatory orientation that seeks to circumvent possible conflicts by means of an integrative interpretation. - Secondly, our constitution provides in Article 95 that the conclusion of treaties containing stipulations contrary to the constitution requires prior constitutional review, with the government or any of the chambers being able to request the Constitutional Court to declare whether such contradiction exists (normally, following an opinion of the Council of State).